OpenSSE/opensse-schemes/README.md

 #### Options

--   `ENABLE_COVERAGE=On|Off`: Respectively enables and disable the code coverage functionalities.
+-   `ENABLE_COVERAGE=On|Off`: Respectively enables and disables the code coverage functionalities.
 Disabled by default.
 -   `SANITIZE_ADDRESS=On|Off`: Compiles the library with [AddressSanitizer (ASan)](https://github.com/google/sanitizers/wiki/AddressSanitizer) when set to `On`.
 Great to check for stack/heap buffer overflows, memory leaks, ...
 Disabled by default.
 -   `SANITIZE_UNDEFINED=On|Off`: When set to `On`, compiles the library with [UndefinedBehaviorSanitizer (UBSan)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).
 UBSan detects undefined behavior at runtime in your code.
 Disabled by default.
 -   `opensse_ENABLE_WALL=On|Off`: Toggles the `-Wall` compiler option.
 On by default